xxyzz/WordDumb/README.md

 https://user-images.githubusercontent.com/21101839/202723395-c84ed588-5fba-43f7-880c-70667efc9fca.mov

+- Set Word Wise language to Chinese on Kindle to view Wiktionary definition.
+WordDumb replaces the original Chinese Kindle Word Wise database file when the "Use Wiktionary defination" option is enabled for English books or creating Word Wise for non-English books.

 - Don't add soft hyphens to AZW3, AZW and MOBI books, it will cause the plugin to produce mediocre Word Wise and X-Ray files.

 - For Android users: